Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \section{Eigenvector correlations from supersymmetry}

-In this section, we derive the results~\eqref{eq:LDOSLorentz} and \eqref{eq:LDOSSemicircle} for the ``second moments'' (\ref{x8}), and the corresponding results (\ref{eq:AvgU4:tot})-(\ref{eq:AvgU4:f}) for the ``fourth moments'', solving the pertinent random matrix problem by means of supersymmetry methods.
-We lay out the general procedure in Sec.~\ref{s31} before presenting the explicit calculations for the second and fourth moments in Secs.~\ref{s32} and~\ref{s33}, respectively.
+In this section, we derive the results~(\mref{10}), (\mref{11}), and~\eqref{eq:u:SC} [see also below~(\mref{19})] for the ``second moments''~(\ref{eq:AvgU2}), as well as the related results for the ``fourth moments'' $\av{U_{m\mu_1}U_{n\mu_2}U^*_{m\nu_1}U^*_{n\nu_2}}$, solving the pertinent random matrix problem by means of supersymmetry methods.
+We lay out the general procedure in Sec.~\ref{sec:OverlapsFromSupersymmetry:Outline} before presenting the explicit calculations for the second and fourth moments in Secs.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment} and~\ref{sec:OverlapsFromSupersymmetry:4thMoment}, respectively.

-Throughout this section we tacitly restrict ourselves to matrices with complex-valued off-diagonals $V^0_{mn}$ (see also discussion below Eq.~(\ref{eq:PDFH:Entries})).
+Throughout this section we tacitly restrict ourselves to matrices with complex-valued off-diagonals $V^0_{\mu\nu}$ [see also the discussion below Eq.~(\ref{eq:PDFH:Entries})].
 The case of purely real matrices is recovered by combining the results from \cite{fyo96} with the approach from Sec.~\ref{s4} below.